akadotsh/image-app/README.md

 4. For deployment, I have created a Dockerfile and added instructions on how to build and run the app.

-### Frontend
+### Frontend Architecture

+1. The Frontend is built with:

+   - Next.js
+   - Tailwind CSS
+   - Redux
+   - TanStack Query
+   - Shadcn UI

-1. In the frontend, I'm using TanStack Query instead of Apollo Client because it offers a simpler setup and comes with developer tools, which greatly enhances the Developer Experience (DX).
+2. I'm using TanStack Query instead of Apollo Client because it offers a simpler setup and comes with developer tools, which greatly enhances the Developer Experience (DX).

-2. For the UI Kit, I've utilized [Shadcn UI](https://ui.shadcn.com/) due to its high customizability and lack of extra dependencies.
+3. For the UI Kit, I've utilized [Shadcn UI](https://ui.shadcn.com/) due to its high customizability and lack of extra dependencies.
 With Shadcn UI, we only need to install the specific UI components we intend to use.

 ## 🚀 Deployment